In many states in America, breaking and entering is a felony. That includes the burglary of not just homes, but vehicles, too.

 Apparently, a hungry passerby had spotted the chocolate bar and simply could not resist its lure, despite the moral and potential legal consequences.
 With just a napkin and a crappy ballpoint pen at their disposal, they attempted to right their wrong.

 However, the thoughtful thief did clarify that they didn't touch anything else and, more importantly, that they were sorry for their deed.
 Jobbins shrugged the incident off as "College, man."

-Jobbins told Metro, "When I came across it at first, I was kinda upset and wondering what happened to my Kit Kat, then I realized how funny it was that it happened so my frustration turned into laughter."
+Jobbins told Metro: "When I came across it at first, I was kinda upset and wondering what happened to my Kit Kat, then I realised how funny it was that it happened so my frustration turned into laughter."

 Among those more concerned about the incident than its victim: Kit Kat, which offered to replace the stolen bar.

 And based on some of the responses that Jobbins received on Twitter, it sounds like this incident wasn't the only of its kind.

 As for the thief, who is still at large: We hope you enjoyed that Kit Kat as much as the world enjoyed your weird, shaky little note.